Fast pseudorandom quantum state generators via inflationary quantum gates: Methods

-\section{Tree-structured circuits}
+\subsection{Tree-structured circuits}

-Here we present the wiring of tree-structured circuits that both accelerate the scrambling and allow us to derive analytically results (e.g., the recursion relations used in Sec.~\ref{sec:structured} and re-derived in the Supplementary Information).
-Tree-structure circuits connect qubits or , more generally, qudits in a hierarchy of scales, and mimic systems in $D\to \infty$ spatial dimensions.
+Here we present the wiring of tree-structured circuits that both accelerate the scrambling and allowed us to obtain analytically the recursion relations (18a,18b,19a,19b,20a,20b,21), the detailed derivation of which we present below.]
+Tree-structure circuits connect qubits or, more generally, qudits in a hierarchy of scales, and mimic systems in $D\to \infty$ spatial dimensions.

 We consider first a tree-structured circuit in which pairs of qudit indices acted by 2-qudit gates are arranged in a hierarchical (tree) structure.
 Let us consider the case when the number of qudits, $n$, is a power of 2, $n=2^q$.
 Each level in the tree hierarchy comprises of a layer with $n/2$ 2-qudit gates.
 We proceed by forming pairs indices for each layer $\ell$ of gates, selected as follows: